-If a concern or allegation of abuse arises against any member of staff, supply teacher or volunteer other than the Headteacher, it must be reported directly to the Headteacher without delay.
-An allegation about a member of staff should not be reported via My Concern.
+If a concern or allegation of abuse arises against any member of staff, supply teacher, contractor or volunteer other than the Headteacher, it must be reported to the Headteacher without delay.
 This includes supply staff, volunteers and anyone working in or on behalf of the school, whether paid or unpaid.
-Allegations of abuse against staff must be reported to the Headteacher or Chair of Governors as appropriate and not discussed directly with the person involved.
+Allegations of abuse against staff must be reported to the Headteacher or Chair of the Local Advisory Board/Governors as appropriate and not discussed directly with the person involved.

-The Headteacher or Chair of Governors should consider if the concern or allegation meets the threshold for Designated Officer intervention.
+The Headteacher or Chair of the Local Advisory Board/ Governors should consider if the concern or allegation meets the threshold for Designated Officer intervention.

-Allegations against staff relating to a position of trust issue will be referred to the Local Authority designated officer within 24 hours.
+Allegations against staff relating to a position of trust issue will be referred to the Local Authority Designated Officer within 24 hours.
 If a child has suffered or may have suffered abuse or harm, a MASH referral will also be made and the police will be contacted if necessary.

-A referral to the Disclosure and Barring Service will be made if a member of staff is dismissed or removed from their post as a result of safeguarding concerns, or would have been removed if they had not have resigned.
+A referral to the Disclosure and Barring Service will be made if a member of staff is dismissed or removed from their post as a result of safeguarding concerns, or would have been removed if they had not resigned.

-17.2 Safeguarding concerns that do not meet the harm threshold (low level concerns)
+16.2 Safeguarding concerns that do not meet the harm threshold (low level concerns)